Jump to Questions On:

 Is Saudi Arabia expensive to live in?

-Brand names and imports can be expensive, compared to the prices at home (where they may not be imports!).
+Some brand names and imports can be expensive, compared to the prices at home (where they may not be imports!).
 See some samples of costs.

 Do I have to wear a burqa?